Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Results

-Fig.~\ref{fig:pebtdoasync} shows the CDFs of PEB \eqref{eq:PEB} for Multipath-TDoA and different synchronization states, obtained from \eqref{eq:Tdoa2x2Efim}.
+Fig.~\ref{fig:pebtdoasync} compares the CDFs of the PEB for Multipath-NSync and different synchronization states inbetween anchors, obtained from \eqref{eq:Tdoa2x2Efim}.
 The CDFs are shown for either two anchors at $\bp_1\jnum{1}$ and $\bp_1\jnum{2}$ which can be synchronized or not, or just the first anchor.
-A pulse duration of \vu{\Tp = 1}{ns} is used and VAs up to order two are considered.
-The performance deteriorates w.r.t. the ToA case in Figs.~\ref{fig:pebtoa1anchorVA2CDF} and \ref{fig:pebtoa2anchorVA2CDF}, which can be explained by the fact that some of the delay information is used for clock-offset estimation, resulting in a loss of position-related information.
+A pulse duration of \vu{\Tp = 1}{ns} is used.
+The performance deteriorates w.r.t. the Multipath-Sync case in Figs.~\ref{fig:pebtoa1anchorVA2CDF} and \ref{fig:pebtoa2anchorVA2CDF}, which can be explained by the fact that some of the delay information is used for clock-offset estimation, resulting in a loss of \textit{position}-related information.
 A second anchor helps to counteract this effect.
 Here, one can recognize an additional gain of information if the two anchors are synchronized.
 The impact of path overlap is smaller if two anchors are used and even less pronounced if the anchors are synchronized.

-A qualitative representation of the PEB over the example room is shown in Fig.~\ref{fig:peb2Dtdoa}, with two anchors at $\bp_1\jnum{1}$ and $\bp_1\jnum{2}$, \vu{\Tp=1}{ns}, and VAs up to order two.
-By comparing this result with the ToA-PEB shown in Fig.~\ref{fig:peb2DToA}(c), one can observe that the bound for TDoA is in general larger than for ToA.
-Also, the impact of path overlap is increased.
+A qualitative representation of the PEB is shown in Fig.~\ref{fig:peb2Dtdoa} for Multipath-NSync over the example room, with two anchors at $\bp_1\jnum{1}$ and $\bp_1\jnum{2}$, and \vu{\Tp=1}{ns}.
+Comparing this result with the synchronized case shown in Fig.~\ref{fig:peb2DToA}(c), one can observe an increase due to the need of extracting syncronization information.
+Also, the impact of path overlap has increased.

-Fig.~\ref{fig:pebtdoavstoa} compares ToA and TDoA for the two-anchors case and \vu{\Tp=1}{ns}, considering VAs of order one or two, and also an NLOS scenario where the LOS component has been set to zero across the entire room.
+Fig.~\ref{fig:pebtdoavstoa} compares Multipath-Sync and Multipath-NSync for the two-anchors case and \vu{\Tp=1}{ns}, considering VAs of order one or two and an NLOS scenario where the LOS component has been set to zero across the entire room.
 One can observe the importance of the LOS component which usually has a significantly larger SINR and provides thus more position-related information than MPCs arriving later.
-Increasing the VA order also leads to an information gain, except for very few positions, where it has a detrimental effect.
-The latter is explained by the fact that a larger VA order leads to more positions with unresolvable path overlap.
-This corresponds in Figs.~\ref{fig:peb2DToA}(c) and \ref{fig:peb2Dtdoa} especially to locations close to walls and in corners.
+Increasing the VA order leads in general also to an information gain.
+However, in a few cases this trend is reversed since a larger VA-order can lead to more positions with unresolvable path overlap.
+This occurs especially at locations close to walls and in corners.

-\subsection{Multipath-Coop}
+\subsubsection{Multipath-Coop}